 The cost of the installation of the system at your home depends upon the type of materials used to build your home, especially your roof.
 If your home has a roof that supports solar panel installations then the project may go smoothly.
 However, if you have one that could not support it, you may need to buy additional materials to support the installation.

 Furthermore, the actual professional fee depends on the contractor you hire and the industry standards in your location.

 There is no denying that the upfront costs of home solar power system can be quite expensive, but the rebates and state-specific incentives can easily offset a huge chunk of the cost.
-Furthermore, the savings on electricity for the lifetime of the system can help pay for itself and the value of your home will increase.
+Fortunately, the yearly home maintenance requirements are quite easy and usually can be done yourself.
+Plus, the savings on electricity for the lifetime of the system can help pay for itself and the value of your home will increase.